zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 By considering ethics during decision making, we can make better decisions that would benefit individuals and society as a whole.

 Specifically for ethical issues that are related to AI, they can be split into three different categories.

 The ethical implications of what AI is:

-1) Bias and Fairness
+1. Bias and Fairness
-2) Accountability and Remediability
+2. Accountability and Remediability
-3) Transparency, Interpretability, and Explainability
+3. Transparency, Interpretability, and Explainability

 THe ethical implications related to what AI does:

-1) Safety
+1. Safety
-2) Human-AI interaction
+2. Human-AI interaction
-3) Cyber-security and Malicious Use
+3. Cyber-security and Malicious Use
-4) Privacy, Control, and Agency
+4. Privacy, Control, and Agency

 ##### Correctness and Uncertainty of Algorithms and/or Autonomous Systems

-Teachers explain autonomous systems, AI, ML, DL, and usage of algorithms:

 By incorporating artificial intelligence (AI) into systems, they gain the potential to accomplish tasks that usually rely on the intelligence of humans.
 Systems can become autonomous, and do not have to rely on human control and decisions.
 An example of an autonomous system that is currently developing is autonomous cars.